NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/automatic/zero-code/index.md

 Now access the Python Web UI, add and remove some todos.

 After that switch to the Jaeger Web UI.
 Once you refresh the `http://localhost:16686/search` URL, you can now see that 3 services have been captured with trace information.
-On the drop-down menu, you can see that `todoui-flask` has been added.
+On the drop-down menu, you can see that `todoui-flask` component has been added.
 Feel free to play around with the list and observe the results in Jaeger.

 ### Recap: Benefits and limitations of auto-instrumentation